Chapter 5 Post-Travel Evaluation

 Travel-related health problems have been reported in as many as 22%–64% of travelers to developing countries.
 Although most of these illnesses are mild, up to 8% of travelers are ill enough to seek care from a health care provider.
-Most post-travel infections become apparent soon after travel, but because incubation periods vary, some syndromes can present months to years after initial infection.
+Most post-travel infections become apparent soon after travel, but incubation periods vary, and some syndromes can present months to years after initial infection.
 When evaluating a patient with a probable travel-related illness, the clinician should consider the items summarized in Box 5-01.

 The Severity of Illness

 The severity of illness is not only important in order to triage the patient but also can distinguish certain infections from each other.
 Is this a potentially life-threatening infection, such as malaria?
 A severe respiratory syndrome or signs of hemorrhagic fever are examples of cases that may also necessitate prompt involvement of public health authorities.
 See “Management” below for more details.